corlejas/planet-sim/README.md

 -  ***Planet Definition Prompts.pdf*** is the conversation I had with ChatGPT that created the defintions of the three planets.
 It includes a couple of questions that run simulations as I began to understand the capabilities tied up in this approach.
 -  ***Planet Definitions.pdf*** these are the three planets as defined by ChatGPT, that you can insert into prompts to start a new simulation.
--  ***Planet Image Prompts.pdf*** is the conversation I had with ChatGPT4 with the DALL-E 3 extension to generate the images of the planets.
+-  ***Planet Images Prompts.pdf*** is the conversation I had with ChatGPT4 with the DALL-E 3 extension to generate the images of the planets.
+It includes some ChatGPT auto-generated prompting (which is identified in the file by a differnet font), which you dont need to replicate.
+ALso, I have not included the images within the file, my chosen images are incldued in this repo.
+If you wish to replicate (although they will never be identical to what was produced before), then just use the prompts idenified by ## User
 -  ***Primordis.png*** is the DALL-E 3 representation of Primordis.
 -  ***Terranova.png*** is the DALL-E 3 representation of Terranova.
 -  ***Verdantia.png*** is the DALL-E 3 representation of Verdantia.